UCB-Psychology-QuACK/site/QuACK2021/Quack2021.md

 ### Schedule

-We will meet weekly on Tuesdays from 5pm - 7pm PST.
+We will meet weekly on **Tuesdays from 5pm - 7pm PST in BWW 1214**.

 Each session will start with a live demo focusing on fundemental data skills.
 We will then work independently and in groups to apply these skills to real data.
 Finally we will finish each session with a group discussion centering around challenges you faced working with the data and ways to address and overcome these challenges.